obaidf/emailExtractor/README.md

 # emailExtractor
-Command line tool that takes a domain name and prints all the emails found on the website.
+A command line tool that takes a domain name and prints all the emails found on the website.